redhat-cop/cloud.aws_ops/README.md

 ### Playbooks
 Name | Description
 --- | ---
-cloud.amazon_roles.webapp|A playbook to create a webapp on AWS.
+cloud.aws_ops.webapp|A playbook to create a webapp on AWS.
 <!--end collection content-->

 ## Installation and Usage